HospitAlien/HospitAlien/README.md

 To avoid merge confilct, please test functions on your own scene.

 When you want to change any thing in the main scene(HospitAlienSpaceShip).
-Please frist pull from 'dev' branch and notify others you are doing it.
+Please frist pull from `dev` branch and notify others you are doing it.

-After finish all changes, create pull request and add a note 'This PR include changes in main scene!'
+After finish all changes, create pull request and add a note `This PR include changes in main scene!`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>